 Indeed, there was little to do but wait until the bow yaw hawsers were secured so the mooring cable could be fed out the spindle.
 In this photo the stern appears to be rising slightly, as Rosendahl later mentioned it had done.
 Herb Morrison, the farm / music reporter sent from Chicago’s radio station WLS to interview arriving passengers, was using the first part of the record he was cutting to describe the landing.
 He’d mentioned rain had started to fall again, but the needle was then lifted to preserve recording time for the interviews to come.
 Three newsreel cameramen had left an apprentice in charge and gone off to look for hot coffee.

 Unlike any previous landing, witnesses looking from the starboard side against the dark storm sky noted quite a show of nature as a phenomenally large corona hugging the insulating fabric outer cover gave a distinctive blue glow about the upper surfaces of the ship.
-Although too weak to be seen from port against the bright clearing sky, to be visible at all, the charge had to be enormous – quite possibly the largest in aerospace history.
+Although too weak to be seen from port against the bright clearing sky, to be visible at all, the charge had to be enormous – quite possibly the largest in aerospace, if not mankind’s, entire history.

 This photo, also quite reworked in the print process to show details against the bright sky (it should look just like the people in the foreground), also shows the stern’s slight rise, and the elevator man has not worked in any correction.